brunoorsolon/recipewebservice/README.md

 4. Open a browser and navigate to `http://localhost:8081` to access the Mendix web application.

 5. After starting the Java RESTful API, the Swagger UI documentation will be available at `http://localhost:8080/swagger-ui.html`.
-This page, generated with Springdoc, provides an interactive and user-friendly interface to explore and test the available API endpoints.
+This page, generated with Springdoc, provides an interactive and appUser-friendly interface to explore and test the available API endpoints.

    Available API endpoints: